Check out how easy it is to build this DIY Coat Rack with Shelf–and faux shiplap!

 Use at least three 3″ wood screws through the back plywood panel to secure this piece to the studs.
 It’s heavy, so make sure it’s attached securely.

-Now, you can hang up your coats, keys, hats, and the shelf can be your catch-all for mail and odds and ends.
+Now, it’s ready to hang up coats, keys, and hats, and the shelf can be a catch-all for mail and other odds and ends.

-This is such an easy project that can be such a huge improvement for your entryway!
+This is such an easy project that can be such a huge improvement and addition for your entryway or mudroom!

-If you’re looking for more entryway projects, check out this DIY mudroom built in idea, and this easy one board shoe bench!
+If you’re looking for more simple entryway projects, check out a few favorites:

 Until next time, happy building! 🙂